Massimo-Piccone/Massimo-Piccone/Python3/RosterScript/RosterScript Documentation.md

 - Duration of flight.

 **Python3**
-- You will need a way of running a python3 script. <br> To do this I suggest [Jupyter Notebook](https://jupyter.org) or better yet, [Python](https://www.python.org) itself.
+- You will need a way of running a python3 script. <br> To do this I suggest [Jupyter Notebook](https://jupyter.org) or [Python](https://www.python.org) itself.
 Follow the provided instructions to install either.

 ## Step 1.
 Scrape the PDF for necessary information.
 > This is an example of the PDF format all information presented is purely fictional for educational purposes.